KimRass/multi_modal/clip/README.md

 - ***We instead use only a linear projection to map from each encoder’s representation to the multi-modal embedding space.***
 - ***A random square crop from resized images is the only data augmentation used during training.***
 - The temperature parameter which controls the range of the logits in the softmax, $\tau$, is directly optimized during training as a log-parameterized multiplicative scalar to avoid turning as a hyperparameter.
+- For the Vision Transformers we train a ViT-B/32, a ViT-B/16, and a ViT-L/14.
+We train all models for 32 epochs.
+We use the Adam optimizer (Kingma & Ba, 2014) with decoupled weight decay regularization (Loshchilov & Hutter, 2017) applied to all weights that are not gains or biases, and decay the learning rate using a cosine schedule (Loshchilov & Hutter, 2016).
+- The learnable temperature parameter $\tau$ was initialized to the equivalent of 0.07 from (Wu et al., 2018) and clipped to prevent scaling the logits by more than 100 which we found necessary to prevent training instability.
 ### Datasets
 - While MS-COCO and Visual Genome are high quality crowd-labeled datasets, they are small by modern standards with approximately 100,000 training photos each.
 - YFCC100M, at 100 million photos, is a possible alternative, but the metadata for each image is sparse and of varying quality.
 Many images use automatically generated filenames like "20160716-113957.JPG" as "titles" or contain "descriptions" of camera exposure settings.
 After filtering to keep only images with natural language titles and/or descriptions in English, the dataset shrunk by a factor of 6 to only 15 million photos.
 This is approximately the same size as ImageNet.